silinternational/personnel-sync/README.md

 List one or more filters in the `ExtraJSON` configuration.
 Each filter condition is added using "AND" conditional logic; each one further restricts the output data.
-If the attribute is empty or null, the record is not included in the output data.
+If the value of an attribute configured in a filter is empty or null, the record is not included in the output data.

 #### Properties
 - Attribute -- The name of the attribute to filter on.
 Does not need to be listed in the sync attributes.